Breastfeeding 5 min read

 Breastfeeding & Hygiene: Essential Tips for New Moms

-The first weeks of breastfeeding are equal parts magical and messy.
+The first weeks of breastfeeding are equal parts rewarding and messy.
 In between 3 a.m. feeds and cluster-nursing marathons, the last thing you want is burning nipples, a bout of mastitis, or your baby refusing the breast because of thrush.
 You’re not alone in these concerns.
 Nearly 84% of new mothers start breastfeeding, but many struggle with hygiene-related questions that can impact both maternal and infant health.
-Good hygiene doesn’t have to be complicated; it just has to be consistent.
+Good hygiene does not have to be complicated; it just has to be consistent.

 breastfeeding mother